 Financial Analyst Salary and Job Outlook

-According to the Bureau of Labor Statistics (BLS), financial analysts make an average salary of $83,660 per year, with some individuals earning upwards of $160,000 annually.
-The impressive compensation that financial analysts enjoy has ranked the title as one of the highest-paying entry-level finance jobs in 2020.
+According to our analysis of job postings data, financial analysts make a median annual salary of $81,300, with 17 percent earning more than $120,000 per year.
+The impressive compensation that financial analysts enjoy has ranked the title as one of the highest-paying entry-level finance jobs.

 In addition to competitive pay, aspiring financial analysts can also expect a positive job outlook.
-The BLS reports there are more than 492,000 financial analysts employed in the U.S. as of 2020, and estimates that there will be roughly 31,300 new financial analyst positions added to the job market by 2030, a growth rate of six percent.
+Our analysis of occupation data shows that there will be roughly 139,551 new financial analyst positions added to the job market by 2031, a growth rate of 18.3 percent.
 This imminent growth means there will soon be a high demand for qualified job applicants.

 How to Become a Financial Analyst

 Becoming a financial analyst requires a tailored education, mastery of related skills, and hands-on experience that will allow you to adequately meet and exceed customer expectations while adapting to the ever-changing digital landscape.
-Below are five key steps toward starting your career as a financial analyst.
+Below are five key steps toward starting your financial analyst career.

 1. Develop the required skills.